TaeTay/git-lab/answers.md

 Answer 1: git version 2.34.1

 Answer 2: "Taylor Thomas", tt680321@ohio.edu

 Answer 3: Shows all the common commands in the terminal and tells how they work

-Answer 4: Says I'm on branch master, no commits yet, untracked files include

-README.md

-Answers.md

-And that nothing added to commit but untracked files present
+Answer 4: Says that answers.md and README.md are modified but not ready to be committed

-Answer 5: On branch master, no commits ygitet, changes to be committed:
+Answer 5: README.md changes are ready to be committed, answers.md is not staged for commit still

-New file: README.md

-Untracked files:

-Answers.md

-Answer 6: Both files ready to be committed, still on branch master, with no commits
+Answer 6: Both files are ready to be committed

-Answer 7: Nothing to commit, working tree clean
+Answers 7:Nothing to commit, working tree clean

-Answer 8: commit (hash value) (HEAD -> master),

-Author: Taylor Thomas <tt680321@ohio.edu>

-Date: Fri Sep 9 14:20:55 2022 -0400
+Answer 8: Hash value, Head -> main, Authot:Taylor Thomas <tt680321@ohio.edu> Date: Wed Sep 6 16:38:01 2023, Initial commit

-Answer 9: On branch main, your branch is up to date with 'origin/main'
+Answer 9: My branch is up to date with 'origin/main'

+Answer 10: The changes I made on git hub are not on the file on the computer

+Answer 11: Error, it failed to push because of changes made on the repository

-Answer 10: Changes I made online were not in local copy
+Answer 12: Changes made on the repository resulting in error are now showing on my local file

-Answer 11: There was an error

-Answer 12: The changes were in the local copy, now

-Answer 13: 3 dots, a git, gitignore, and README.md
+Answer 13: Parent and current directories, git-lab-2

-Answer 14: